Tips for a Successful Quit Smoking Day

 to give in to a craving.

-You may experience a range of nicotine withdrawal symptoms today or during this first
+You may have a range of nicotine withdrawal symptoms today or during this first week.

 Plan a new morning ritual.
 If smoking was a big part of how you started every day, create new positive habits,

 like making a healthy breakfast from scratch.
 Ideally, the activity should last an

 hour or more.
 It should keep you busy and distracted.

 Plan activities.
 Schedule activities that you enjoy (but that you don't associate with smoking) to